Biosciences & Engineering Institute

 - Progression of Scientific Research to Industry

-- Wake Forest Institute of Regenerative Medicine tour and simulations
+- Wake Forest Institute of Regenerative Medicine simulations

 - CAD and 3-D modeling demonstrations